 How to use a balance transfer card to pay off credit card debt

 Balance transfer cards offer you the option to transfer a debt and pay it down (or off entirely) during an introductory interest-free period.
 To get the most out of using a balance transfer card, look for cards that have no annual fees and that offer cash back rewards.
 If your credit is good, the Citi® Double Cash Card could be an option.
 It offers a 0% intro APR on balance transfers for 18 months.
 After that, the variable APR will be 13.99% – 23.99% based on your creditworthiness.
 The card rewards are 1% cash back on any new purchases and another 1% back as you pay those purchases off.
 If your credit score is less than good, but you still want to try the balance transfer option, a card like the Discover it® Secured is an option.
-It has a 3% introductory balance transfer fee, up to 5% fee on future balance transfers (see terms)*.
-The balance transfer APR is 10.99% for six months from the date of the first transfer (22.99% variable APR thereafter).
+It has a 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*.
+The intro balance transfer APR is 10.99% for six months from the date of the first transfer (22.99% variable APR thereafter).

 How to use a balance transfer card to pay off other debt